Hypergraph Counting and Mixed $p$-Spin Glass Models under Replica Symmetry

 \begin{thm} For the $\abs{\sS_{\text{mix}}}$-dimensional random vector $\mvW= (W_{a_e, a_o,b})_{(a_e,a_o,b)\in \sS_{\text{mix}}}$ with mean and variance structure $\gS$ specified above in the Lemma~\ref{lem:varlim-mix}.
 For any thrice differentiable function $f$, we have

 where $C$ is some constant depending only on $\gb$ and the distribution of disorder $J_{12}$. \end{thm}

-The proof of this Theorem needs the variance control of the conditional second moment and the absolute third moment control.
-The computation will be morally same as in pure $p$-spin setting in last section.
+The proof of this Theorem needs the variance control of the conditional second moment and the absolute third-moment control.
+The computation will be morally the same as in the pure $p$-spin setting in the last section.
 We will not repeat the computational details especially the coefficients in $\gL_{\text{mix}}$ have already been identified, which essentially controls the error rate in Theorem~\ref{thm:stein-main-mix}.